Located in Santa Cruz, CA.

 13) The 4Runner has a 4 inch body lift.

-14) It has a type of anti-theft ignition system.
+14) It has kind of an anti-theft ignition system.

 15) This 4runner has a built-in diagnostic system,